 What does it take to be an effective leader?
 Thousands of books and articles attempt to answer this question (including our podcast).
-On today’s show, Miranda Barrett, Vice President at the Entrepreneurs Organization (EO) discusses what she’s learned about effective leadership.
+On today’s show, entrepreneur support expert Miranda Barrett is an shares her insights on what it takes to be an effective leader.
 For more than a decade, Miranda has worked with over 400 entrepreneurs as part of the EO Global Team.

 “I work with our member leaders to discuss their goals for the upcoming years and I’ve found similarities between the people who end up meeting those goals and those who don’t,” she says.
 Often times, leaders think they’re leading but their staff is disengaged and disinterested in the overall mission.
 “If you think you’re leading and no one is following, you’re just out for a walk,” she says.